 A bit about Franklin Chang

 My research examines the relationship between learning and processing through the use of connectionist models and human experiments.
-I am a lecturer in the School of Psychology at the University of Liverpool.
-Before coming here, I was an assistant professor in the Department of English Language and Literature at Hanyang University in Seoul, South Korea.
+I am an associate professor at Kobe City University for Foreign Studies in Kobe, Japan.
+Previously, I was a lecturer at the School of Psychology at the University of Liverpool.
+Before that, I was an assistant professor in the Department of English Language and Literature at Hanyang University in Seoul, South Korea.
 And before that, I was a research associate in the CLIP section of the Natural Language Research Group in the NTT Communication Science Laboratories near Kyoto, Japan.
 I have also worked at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany with Michael Tomasello and Elena Lieven on issues in language acquisition.
 I did my PhD on sentence production in the Department of Psychology at University of Illinois (Beckman Institute) with Gary Dell and Kathryn Bock.

 Visit my google page for my CV and full publications list.

 I led the Language Researcher’s toolkit which is going to be set of computational tools to allow language researchers to apply computational linguistic methods to child language corpora.

 I was also in charge of a project which focuses on the role of visual information in language acquisition and language use.